Eeman1113/FILL_ME_UP/README.md

 Feel free to explore, contribute, and make your academic life a little more stress-free with FILL_ME_UP 記入! 🎓✨
 ```

-Make sure to replace "Your API Key" in the code with your actual OpenAI API key.
-Additionally, customize the sections like "Getting Started," "Usage," and "Contribution" based on the specifics of your project.
+Make sure to replace "Your API Key" in the code with your actual key.